-Analysis from Smee & Ford's Legacy Spotlight reports can help you identify how many other charities are named in Wills that contain a gift to your charity.
+Analysis from Smee & Ford's data services can help you identify how many other charities are named in Wills that contain a gift to your charity.
 If you are usually mentioned in Wills that contain a large number of charitable beneficiaries, it is likely you will receive smaller legacies than charities named as sole beneficiaries.
+It may also be worth exploring your co-beneficiaries.